blueag8/Photography_Website/README.md

 This is a Website built using Python+Django, HTML, CSS, JavaScript logic for Frontend and a relational Database.

+Initally I began the project whilst following the Code Institutes Tutorial on developing an E-commerce site ("Putting it all together".
 # UX

 **External User Story**

 Discover and purchase photographs from a professional photographer.